Manx2: History

-Shortly thereafter Manx2 launched a service from Galway to Belfast and the Isle of Man, and in September 2010 a twice daily service between Belfast and Cork was launched.
-This service ceased in March 2011 following an accident. and Manx2 ceased its leasing arrangement with Flightline BCN.
+Shortly thereafter, Manx2 launched a service from Galway to Belfast and the Isle of Man, and in September 2010 a twice daily service between Belfast and Cork was launched.
+This service ceased in March 2011 following an accident and the air carrier stopped the leasing arrangement with Flightline BCN.
 Manx2 subsequently exited the domestic Irish market, cancelling its seasonal Belfast – Galway service.

-Services between Belfast City and Isle of Man were increased, and through Services to Gloucester (Staverton) from Belfast City were launched.
+Services between Belfast City and Isle of Man were increased, and through services to Gloucester (Staverton) from Belfast City were launched.
 The company also operated seasonal services between Isle of Man and Anglesey (Valley) Airport.
 A service to London Oxford airport was announced, and services began seven days a week starting May 2012 and this service continued through to January 2013.

-On 22 November 2012, Manx2.com announced a buy-out of its business by Citywing Aviation Services Ltd, a new company formed by a management buyout team.
+On 22 November 2012, Manx2.com announced a buy-out of its business by Citywing Aviation Services Ltd., a new company formed by a management buyout team.
 Manx2's last flight took place on 31 December 2012.
-From 1 January 2013, all flights were transferred to Citywing.
+From 1 January 2013, all flights were taken over by Citywing.